 Maybe you feel that you could go vegan one day per week.
 Perhaps you could go and find a plant-based milk you like.
 If you’re into beauty, make the swap to cruelty-free products.
 There are so many small steps we can all take to live a kinder life.

-I hope you stick with us for your compassionate journey… whatever form it may take.
+I hope you stick with me for your compassionate journey… whatever form it may take.